AdAstra-LD/DS-Pokemon-Rom-Editor/README.md

 # DS Pokemon Rom Editor

-Nomura's C# and WinForm DS Pokemon ROM Editor forked with some QOL adjustments.
+Nomura's C# and WinForm DS Pokemon ROM Editor forked with lots of new features and bugfixes.

 ## Major Changes to Mixone's fork
 - Significantly shorter load and save times.